Vintage Medicine Cabinet: A Makeover

 A super simple task that only requires a screwdriver and 10 minutes.

-After that, we peeled off the chevron fabric that I had glued inside the cabinet.
+After that, we peeled off the chevron fabric glued inside the cabinet.
 It was pretty easy to remove and took only a few minutes.

 After removing the doors and drawer from our vintage cabinet.